Helen Suzman: Recognition and criticism

 Some in the ANC and SACP were critical of her method of opposition to apartheid.
+She was denounced as an agent of colonialism and "part of the system" for her vocal opposition to sanctions.
+She notably said on the subject "I am against disinvestment and sanction.
+I totally support Mrs Thatcher on this issue".
+She was accused by several in the armed resistance against apartheid of having contributed to delay the end of the regime by supporting Mandela imprisonment as long as he did not renounce armed struggle, while at the same time approving in parliament weapons procurement by the Apartheid regime from the United Kingdom despite several United Nations Security Council resolutions prohibiting arms sales to South Africa, and in 1970, she opposed the decision by the World Council of Churches to grant $200 000 to liberation movements in South Africa to finance their cause, calling the move "ill-advised".
+She supported several controversial bills that limited the rights of Black South Africans, purportedly because, as she had the habit of saying about such bills, it "represented a step in the right direction".
+For a long time, she endorsed only a qualified franchise for the black portion of the population, under which only educated blacks would have the right to vote.
+All this led the president of the ANC Oliver Tambo to quip that she was "clearly in favour of change - but determined to prevent change", while General Secretary of the SACP Joe Slovo said about her that "Mrs Suzman and I may both be against apartheid, but we are certainly not both for liberation".

-She was denounced as an agent of colonialism and "part of the system" as well as for her failure to back sanctions.
-Mandela remained an admirer, saying "the consistency with which you defended the basic values of freedom and the rule of law over the last three decades has earned you the admiration of many South Africans."
-So did many others in the anti-apartheid movement, including Winnie Mandela.
+Nonetheless, Mandela remained an admirer, saying to her "the consistency with which you defended the basic values of freedom and the rule of law over the last three decades has earned you the admiration of many South Africans."
+So did others in the anti-apartheid movement, including Winnie Mandela.

 Suzman was awarded 27 honorary doctorates from universities around the world, including from Harvard, Yale, Oxford and Cambridge.
-She was twice nominated for the Nobel Peace Prize and received numerous other awards from religious and human rights organisations around the world.
+She was nominated twice for the Nobel Peace Prize, but the Nobel Committee preferred to reward the less controversial Desmond Tutu in 1984, and she received numerous other awards from religious and human rights organisations around the world.
 Former Queen of South Africa, Elizabeth II made her an honorary Dame Commander (Civil Division) of the Order of the British Empire in 1989.

 She was awarded the Order for Meritorious Service, Class I, Gold by Nelson Mandela in 1997.
 She was voted No. 24 in the Top 100 Great South Africans TV series.

 She was awarded the Freedom of the City of Kingston upon Hull in 1987.

 Suzman was elected to the American Philosophical Society in 2008.

 Liberia issued a postage stamp to honour Suzman in March 2011, calling her one of the legendary heroes of Africa.